ioBroker/ioBroker.docs/docs/en/faq/README.md

 ### What is the js controller?
 ### How do I install adapters?
 ### What are the differences between stable and latest repository?
-### When should I install versions directly from Github?
+### When should I install versions directly from GitHub?
 ### When should I manually do something with npm in my system?
-### What is the difference between the adapter traffic light red/yellow/green?
+### What is the difference between adapter traffic light red/amber/green?
 ### Where can I find log files?
-### How do I change log level, including log level "Debug"
+### How to change log level, log level "Debug"
 ## Cooperation
 ### What is GitHub and how do I create an issue?
 ### I created an issue but no developer is taking care of it.